ianflig/the-odin-project/javascript-path/jp-02-javascript/11-to-do-list/README.md

 npx serve dist
 ```

-After that, just head to [localhost:3000](http://localhost:3000) to see the app running -->
+After that, just head to [localhost:3000](http://localhost:3000) to see the app running.